Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Unarmored, Heavy Armor

 ##### Skills
-Skills represent abilities that that characters have learned through training and practice.
+Skills represent abilities that characters have learned through training and practice.
 When rolling for a skill in which you have no dots, the difficulty is increased by 1.
 Then, use the base attribute alone.
-In some cases, the storyteller may allow an alternate roll or action to allow your character to "figure it out" and avoid the penalty.
+In some cases, the storyteller may allow an alternate roll or action to allow a character to "figure it out" and avoid the penalty.

 ###### Aerospace Piloting
 Aerospace Piloting represents a character's skill in flying aircraft and spacecraft.